-Direct Observation (DO) EValue Form
+Direct Observation (DO) E\Value Form

-- This exercise should facilitate the feedback and coaching process in order to help you improve your clinical performance and prepare you for future SP Exams and USMLE Clinical Skills. - The form has three distinct parts: - Observation of HISTORY TAKING (all or part) - Observation of PHYSICAL EXAM (all or part) - PROFESSIONALISM - The faculty member should rate you only on the items they observe.
-Examples of behavioral anchors are provided below:
+- This exercise should facilitate the feedback and coaching process to help you improve your clinical performance and prepare you for SP Exams. - The form has three distinct parts: - Observation of HISTORY TAKING (all or part) - Observation of PHYSICAL EXAM (all or part) - PROFESSIONALISM - The faculty member should rate you only on the items they observe.